MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### SlamGetStatus

-Obtain two Values
+Obtains values representing Misty's current activity and sensor status.

-- Value 1 represents the general state of the system as an integer value where each bit can be toggled to indicate a different mode of operation:
+- Value 1 is an integer value where each bit is set to represent a different activity mode:
   1 - Exploring
   2 - Tracking
   3 - Recording

-  (i.e. If the system is exploring and recording then bits 1 and 3 would be true => 00000101 => Status = 5)
+Example: If Misty is both exploring and recording, then bits 1 and 3 would be true => 00000101 => Status = 5.

-- Value 2 is an integer value that represents the sensor status using the following enumerable:
+- Value 2 is an integer value representing the status of Mistys' sensors, using the following enumerable:
-  ​

 ```c#
 public enum SlamSensorStatus